 These extraordinary muddy giants attract geologists, ecologists, and health and well-being tourists every year.
 The mud and slurry have proved health benefits.
 The oozy mud cures Rheumatism, Arthritis, muscle cramps, and skin diseases.
 For these medical benefits, there are some popular mud baths like in Baku, the capital of Azerbaijan, where you can enjoy your time by diving and dabbling in the mud.
 Of course, playing with mud has been an exciting and funny experience since childhood!
 It is a kind of adventure full of fun.

 Alpine-Himalayan belt, stretching from the Azores in the west through the Mediterranean and the Middle East to the Himalayas in the east, is the home of mud volcanoes.
 Iran is one of the few areas where you can see mud volcanoes.
-Mostly these mud domes are in north-east and southeast of Iran: in Golestan, Hormozgan, and Sistan & Baluchestan provinces.
+Mostly these mud domes are in the northeast and southeast of Iran: in Golestan, Hormozgan, and Sistan & Baluchestan provinces.

 • Naftalijeh Mud Volcano